rackerlabs/docs-developer-blog/_posts/2018-05-23-oracle-goldengate-12c-release3-new-feature-parallel-replicat.md

         adminclient> add replicat <group name>, integrated, parallel, exttrail <trail name> checkpointtable ggadmin.ggcheckpoint

-**Note**: After the Replicat is created, it automatically shows up in the associated Administration Service.
+   **Note**: After the Replicat is created, it automatically shows up in the associated administration service.

 4. Enter the following command to edit the parameter file: